mgrider/advent/README.md

 I do this for fun, and when it stops feeling fun (sometimes it just feels like work), I stop.

+## 2022

+I renamed my project from 2021 to be more generic, and moved everything into a 2021 folder.
+Not doing this year in realtime... just as I feel like it.

 ## 2021

 Decided to get organized and create a project file ahead of time.